anna-amst/se_project_coffeeshop/README.md

 - Flat BEM File Structure: Organized the CSS files following the Block Element Modifier (BEM) methodology to maintain scalability and code readability
 - Custom Form: Designed and implemented a custom form tailored to the specific requirements of the project

-* A custom form designed for seamless user interaction and data collection
-![a pictire of a form] (images/demo/form.png)

-* Embedded content
-! [a picture of the implementation of embedded videos] (images/demo/recipes.png)

 ## Plan on improving the project

 - Responsive design: Ensure the website is fully responsive across various devices and screen sizes to enhance user experience.